TurboWafflz/ImaginaryInfinity-Calculator/README.md

 <hr style="border: 1px solid white">

 ## Themes
 The colors used by the calculator can be modified by themes.
 Themes are ini files that define the colors the calculator will use and are stored in the `themes` folder.
 To change the theme used by the calculator, run `settings.configMod("appearance", "theme", "<theme name>")`, or select a theme in the settings editor.
-Two themes are included by default, `dark` for use on terminals with a dark background, and `light` for use on terminals with a light background.
+One theme is included by default, `dark` for use on terminals with a dark background.
+If you use a terminal with a light background, you can download our official `light` theme from the store.

 <hr style="border: 1px solid white">